PatSpr/202410_Claude_RAG/Readme.md

 ## 4 Define user and system prompts
-- Define you desired user and system prompt in the last section of the "LLM_RAG.ipynb" notebook
+- Define you desired user and system prompt in the last section of the "llm_rag.ipynb" notebook

 ## 5 Run ipynb Notebooks
-- Run the WebExtract.ipynb notebook first, if you want to extract knowldge from your defined URLs in the "KnowledgeURL.csv" file
+- Run the WebExtract.ipynb notebook first, if you want to extract knowldge from your defined URLs in the "knowledge_url.csv" file
-- Run "LLM_RAG.ipynb" next
+- Run "llm_rag.ipynb" next